bradleyboehmke/bradleyboehmke/_posts/2016-05-20-a-correlation-significance-curve.md

 [^debate]: This example is addressing the Pearson correlation coefficient, which is the most widely used correlation method.
 Therefore, this test statistic is specific to the Pearson method and differs from the Spearman and Kendall's tau methods.

-[^significance]: Researchers have offered rules of thumb for interpreting the meaning of correlation coefficients, but thesee rules of thumb are often domain specific (i.e. what is a "strong" correlation in the medical field may be considered a "weak" correlation in retail marketing).
+[^significance]: Researchers have offered rules of thumb for interpreting the meaning of correlation coefficients, but these rules of thumb are often domain specific (i.e. what is a "strong" correlation in the medical field may be considered a "weak" correlation in retail marketing).